Why Women Have Better Sex Under Socialism: Synopsis

 In the book, Ghodsee argues that socialist societies are better for women.
 She presents the reader with a view of motherhood from an economic and political perspective.
 She is critical of the sexualised images that frequently appear in western magazines and television, which she describes as capitalism commodifying women.
 She presents a series of case studies from Eastern Europe and claims that compared to capitalist societies, women are more liberated and have more control of their lives in socialist societies.
 She points out how women tend to earn less than men in capitalist societies, thus making women more dependent on men and receiving more pressure to get married.

 Two chapters of the book are about sexual economics, and are critical of puritanical tendencies in western societies while praising what she contends is the normalisation of sex in socialist societies.
 The book quotes studies purporting to show greater sexual satisfaction among women in East Germany compared to those in West Germany.

 Ghodsee advocates for a Universal Basic Income which she argues would balance inequity resulting from unpaid labour that women undertake.

 Critical reception

-Rebecca Mead, writing in The New Yorker, described the book as smart and accessible.
+Rebecca Mead, writing in The New Yorker, described the book as "smart" and "accessible", praising its illustration of how different economic and social structures can shape people's relationships to sex, health and economic independence.
+She considered the book a useful argument that adopting some socialist policies could materially improve women's lives without requiring a return to the authoritarianism of former Eastern Bloc states.

 Suzanne Moore, writing in The Guardian, called it a "joyous read."

 Amber Edwards, writing in Philosophy Now, described the book as enjoyable, short, and snappy and credits Ghodsee for her nuance, and recognition of the flaws in every example she presents.
 Edwards also lamented the lack of intersectionality in the book.